TaurusGGBOY/mit6.824/assignment1/6.824/readme.md

 + One time can append a piece of command
 + logs delete if not match
 + first reboot of leader may re transfer all log to others
++ once follower down, selection will hold if follower recovers.
+It costs a lot.